arcathrax/kew/README.md

 ## Configuration

-kew will create a config file, kewrc, in a kew folder in your default config directory for instance ~/.config/kew or ~/Library/Preferences/kew on macOS.
+kew will create a config file, kewrc, in a kew folder in your default config directory for instance ~/.config/kew.
 There you can change some settings like key bindings and the default colors of the app.
 To edit this file please make sure you quit kew first.

 ## Nerd Fonts